Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.1.5 =
+* Fix: when homepage on http, and exclude pages on, homepage redirected to https anyway

 = 1.1.4 =
 * Tweak: moved enabling and disabling of https to the posts/pages overview page, bulk edit mode
 * Fix: missing function contains_hsts caused compatibility issue with pro plugin